 Central narrowed the gap to 27-17 early in the third after Jackson Riddle's fast-break basket.
 Truman then put its foot on the gas pedal, outscoring its conference foe 14-6 for the remainder of the period, capped by a Titus layup at the buzzer which put his team up by 18 going into the fourth.

-Page 2 of 2 - The Patriots cruised the rest of the way and had five different players score in the final stanza to close the 17-point win.
+The Patriots cruised the rest of the way and had five different players score in the final stanza to close the 17-point win.

 The victory was a much needed one for Truman, as it has struggled to 8-13 overall and 2-4 in the Suburban Middle Six conference.
 Hernandez and company just hope it's a win that will give the team momentum with districts just around the corner.